• Home

 Marche du Vieux Port

-17) Saint Roch District
+17) Sample the Cuisine in the Saint Roch District

 The revitalized Saint Roch District is hip, happening and if you’re looking for food-centric things to do in Quebec City, this artsy neighbourhood should be on your itinerary.
-For a bistro that sources its ingredients close to home, try Clocher Penché, a favourite for weekend brunch.
-It’s at 203 Rue Saint-Joseph Est.

 When all those baguettes and croissants start to weigh heavily on you, like they did on us, seek out a healthy vegetarian meal at Crudessence at 837 rue St-Joseph Est in Nouvo St-Roch.